drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 Drasi CLI version: latest
 ```
 ### drasi watch
-**Purpose**: The `watch` command allows users to continuously monitor the results of a specified query.
-It is especially useful for tracking changes in data over time and responding to real-time updates in the query result set.
+**Purpose**: The `watch` command allows users to continuously monitor the result set of a specified query in real-time.

 **Arguments and Flags**:
 - `query name` (required): This argument specifies the name of the query to watch.
 The command requires at least one query name argument.